-ID.
-2420
+ID 3433

-ID Manager Smith, Dr Ian
+Manager Smith, Dr Ian

 Handler Speed, Jane

 Opened 08/11/2023

 Consequence (current) Major - 4

 Likelihood (current) Likely - 4

 Risk level (current) Extreme Risk

 Risk level (Target) Moderate Risk

 Rating (current) 16

 Description If the CT reporting backlog does not improve back to the 4 week reporting KPI, then patient pathways will continue to be delayed whilst awaiting results ultimately resulting in potential patient harm

 Controls in place PACS Board re-initiated (now called Image Working Board) CT Backlog Operational Group initiated.
 Was meeting weekly.
 Then fortnightly.
 Now monthly via the COO Patient prioritisation across all divisions and specialties to ensure all patient reports are treated equitably Prioritisation given to reports for inpatients, clinically unwell or deteriorating patients and those on active cancer & RTT pathways.
 All other patients, including longterm surveillance patients, are prioritised in date order reporting the oldest first.
 Weekly reporting of backlog into Trust Access operational meeting Weekly reporting by email to the CT Backlog Group attendees Escalation into STA Division via monthly performance reporting Quarterly update into QRMG via quarterly reporting Locum shifts offered to medical staff to undertake additional reporting Confirmation of stats numbers by consultant are accurate to ensure monitoring, tracking and ensure all are meeting their job planned reporting quota.
 Numbers circulated fortnightly to the consultant team.
 Insourcing Company providing 4 radiologists to report on CTs ran between 20/1/24 and 31/3/24 to clear the backlog to within KPI.
 This succeeded with the simple CTs but still left quite significant waiting times for the complex reports.
-Reviewing reporting capacity against demand, identified the department is staffed to 2018/19 activity levels with no previous uplift until 2024 for the additional activity undertaken, further benchmarking underway to ascertain full activity gap between scanner activity and reporting time availability in the consultant team further engagement with the Insourcing Company to commence 6/7/24 with 4 reporting shifts each weekend for 6 months, to be reviewed in September 2024, to support with covering the x4 consultant radiologist vacancies within the team.
+Reviewing reporting capacity against demand, identified the department is staffed to 2018/19 activity levels with no previous uplift until 2024 for the additional activity undertaken, further benchmarking underway to ascertain full activity gap between scanner activity and reporting time availability in the consultant team Further engagement with the Insourcing Company to commence 6/7/24 with 4 reporting shifts each weekend for 6 months, to be reviewed in September 2024, to support with covering the x4 consultant radiologist vacancies within the team.

 Risk Assessors recommended actions to further reduce the risk Full clinical engagement with any remedial plans for actioning the backlog as well as PACS Board and CT Backlog Operational Group.

 Assurance ED oversight and monthly reports to the Performance Committee Weekly reporting of backlog into CDC and Trust Access Escalation into STA Division

 Gaps in Assurance None at the moment

-Levels of Assurance (182) Adequate
+Levels of Assurance (182) Inadequate

-BAF risks - Does this risk have an
+BAF risks - Does this risk have an ·

 action plan on Datix?
 (179)

-Progress notes [Rodriquez, Mrs Helen - 13/02/2025] Exec paper produced detailing the impact of the removal of theexternal service provider (25 reporting shifts remaining in the budget envelope) and the potential switch on date of the digitally connected outsource solution in 6 months (minimum).
-BI trajectory based on averaged reporting rates and averaged reporting shifts in job plans is evidencing a significant uplift in CT reports outstanding back to mid 2024 levels as a minimum should the decision be to not provide any interim solution between the 2 dates.
-Preferred solution is to continue with the LC solution until the digitally connected outsourcing is switched on.
-[Rodriguez, Mrs Helen - 04/02/2025] Progress against backlog reduced - further in December due to a lack of LC staff.
-This has picked up again in January with additional shifts being worked.
-Continue to provide weekly updates to STA & COO.
-Monthly update to the CT working group, RBUM, STA Division report & PIPR.
-Presented at Trust Performance Committee on 30/1/25.
-Organisation well sighted.
-Digitally connected outsource solution project commenced.
-[Rodriguez, Mrs Helen - 02/01/2025] Progress against the backlog trajectory has slowed during November & December 2024 due to a lack of staff from the external company.
-Plans underway to increase the number of shifts during January 2025.
-Waiver expires end January 2025.
-Digitally connected outsource

-procurement underway as a permanent solution when there are staffing shortages or sudden increases in activity.
-Data continues to be presented weekly to COO for Execs, STA Division and at Trust Access.
-Then monthly via radiology performance reporting and into the CT backlog work group.
+Progress notes [Rodriquez, Mrs Helen - 04/03/2025] Review of ongoing solution whilst outsourcing project being worked up - is still ongoing.
+Limited number of LC shifts remaining.
+Activity numbers provided, outstanding report numbers provided, response to Exec questions will be provided by COP 7/3/25.
+Further update to be added to this risk over the coming 4 weeks as plans move forwards with next routine review due in one month.
+[Rodriquez, Mrs Helen - 16/04/2025] Outsourcing project continues to progress.
+Currently held up awaiting executive approval to proceed to next stage of tender.
+The contract of the external provider has been switched off as contract finished.
+Awaiting exec approval to recommence.
+CT scans awaiting reporting has started to increase with no additional support in place.
+To be closely monitored during April 2025.

 Committee Responsible for the Risk Performance Committee, Radiology Business Unit Meeting, STA Divisional meeting, The Board

-Risk Date last reviewed 13/02/2025

-Risk Date last reviewed Review date 13/02/2025 13/03/2025
+Date last reviewed 16/04/2025

-Risk Date last reviewed Review date 13/02/2025
+Review date 16/05/2025

-· 13/02/2025 13/03/2025
+Directorate Radiology

+Trust Objectives 2022-24 1.
+Deliver clinical excellence, 3.
+Offer positive staff experience